Section 8 Application Guide

 Utilize local preference standards

-- Every PHA sets its own preference standards to reflect the needs of the local community.
+- Every PHA sets preference standards to reflect the needs of the local community.
 Meeting one or more of the standards can help move you up on the waiting list.
 Find the standards for your area to see if you already qualify.
 In many areas, families who have lost a home due to a natural disaster or parents who are in a Welfare to Work program may be able to secure a first tier preference on the waiting list.